Brotenko/QualityQuest/Docs/Technical Specifications/docs/storyflow.md

 A colleague approaches the PlayerCharacter and asks for help with a task.
 The PlayerAudience can choose from the following options:

 * The PlayerCharacter helps the colleague.
-This decision triggers another StoryFlowDecision, since the PlayerCharacter cant meet his own deadline:
+This decision triggers another StoryFlowDecision, since the PlayerCharacter cant meet their own deadline:
-  * The PlayerCharacter asks another colleague for help on his own task.
+  * The PlayerCharacter asks another colleague for help on their own task.
-  * The PlayerCharacter works alone on his task.
+  * The PlayerCharacter works alone on their task.
-* The PlayerCharacter keeps working in his own task.
+* The PlayerCharacter keeps working on their own task.

 Depending on the decision, the PlayerCharacterStatusValues change, while DiceRandomness may also cause additional deadline delays.
 The project is nearing completion, the next StoryFlowDecision will be about how to handle a code review.